chall3ng3r/QRCoder-Firefox/README.md

 Now newer versions of browsers don't allow this specifically on mobile devices.
 So, I finally decided to write my first brower extension.

+Icon by: Freepik from https://www.flaticon.com/ is licensed by http://creativecommons.org/licenses/by/3.0/

 ToDo: Add Chrome, Opera and Safari support.